kalibera/rchk/README.md

 LLVM 3.6 on the `llvm-36` branch, but those branches are no longer updated.

-Alternatively, one can install automatically into a VirtualBox image (this will now use LLVM 3.8 and Ubuntu 16.04.2).
+Alternatively, one can install automatically into a VirtualBox image (this will now use LLVM 4.0 and Ubuntu 16.04.2).

 1. Install (manually) [VirtualBox](https://www.virtualbox.org/wiki/Downloads), e.g. `apt-get install virtualbox`
 2. Install (manually) [Vagrant](https://www.vagrantup.com/), e.g. `apt-get install vagrant`
 3. Install (automatically) R build dependencies, LLVM, WLLVM and rchk: run `vagrant up` in `image` directory

-Instead of virtualbox, one can now also use docker, so the tool can run inside a container.
+Instead of virtualbox, one can also use docker, so the tool can run inside a container.
 To install the tool into a docker container, run `vagrant up --provider docker`.
+The automatic installation a fixed version of `rchk` to reduce the risk of breakage, but this also means it does not immediately get latest updates from the trunk.

 Note that the automated installation may take long, as it will be downloading an Ubuntu 16.04.2 image and installing the R build dependencies